Rokhlin dimension for actions of residually finite groups: Amenability dimension for topological actions

 \section{Amenability dimension for topological actions}

-In this section, we show that for topological actions, the invariant $\amdim(\bar{\alpha})$ defined in \ref{amdim} coincides with a notion studied by Guentner, Willett and Yu in \cite{GuentnerWillettYu15}.
-We remark that before this work, a similar concept had been defined, at least implicitly, in the pioneering work \cite{BartelsLuckReich08} of Bartels, L\"{u}ck and Reich on the Farrell-Jones conjecture for hyperbolic groups.
+In this section, we show that for topological actions, the invariant $\amdim(\bar{\alpha})$ defined in~\ref{amdim} coincides with a dimension concept studied by Guentner, Willett and Yu in~\cite{GuentnerWillettYu15}\footnote{Note that instead of writing ``$\amdim(\bar{\alpha})\leq d$'' they write ``$\alpha$ is $d$-BLR''.
+Our terminology is inspired by an earlier draft of their paper.
+Another closely related notion they introduced in the same paper is termed dynamic asymptotic dimension.}.
+We remark that before this work, a similar concept had been defined, at least implicitly, in the pioneering work~\cite{BartelsLuckReich08} of Bartels, L\"{u}ck and Reich on the Farrell-Jones conjecture for hyperbolic groups.

 \defi Let $G$ be a countable, discrete group and let $X$ be a compact metric space.
 Let $\alpha: G\curvearrowright X$ be an action.
 Then we denote by $\Delta: G\curvearrowright G\times X$ the diagonal action defined by $\Delta_g(h,x) = (hg^{-1}, \alpha_g(x))$.